Most weight loss programs do not work and can harm your health. If you want to lose weight healthy and keep it off, read on to find out how.

 Whole fruits, nuts, baby carrots, yogurt, and hard-boiled eggs are simple and healthy snacks to prepare.

 Take Probiotic Supplements

 Probiotic supplements containing the bacteria Lactobacillus subfamily have been shown to reduce fat mass.

 However, not all Lactobacillus strains can reduce fat mass.
 Lactobacillus acidophilus was linked to weight gain.

 Chili peppers contain capsaicin, a spicy compound that can boost metabolism and slightly reduce your appetite.

-However, over time people may develop a tolerance to red peppers which can in turn limit long-term effectiveness.
+However, over time, people may develop a tolerance to red peppers, which can limit long-term effectiveness.

 Cardio has also been shown to be highly effective in losing belly fat.

-Studies show that lifting weights can help prevent muscle loss and keep your metabolism high.
+Studies show that lifting weights can help prevent muscle loss and boost metabolism.